 There was confidence and sex appeal flashing out of her every move and every look.

-I’m currently reading book about Marilyn’s life called Goddess: The Secret Lives of Marilyn Monroe by Anthony Summers and I’m just a couple pages in but I’m loving it.
+I’m currently reading a book about Marilyn’s life called Goddess: The Secret Lives of Marilyn Monroe by Anthony Summers and I’m just a couple pages in but I’m loving it.